AseptSoft Core Documentation

 3. Create a new Variable — Click "Create new" and give it a descriptive name (e.g., "RecordedTemp", "BatchVolume").

 4. Set the phenomenon and unit — Choose the physical quantity (Temperature, Volume, Count, etc.) and unit (°C, L, pcs).
+The Short code (XX) auto-fills based on the phenomenon — adjust if needed.

 5. Set the Min and Max range — Enter the valid range for this variable.
-This is used for validation and documentation.

 6. Use in Algorithm Design — Reference this variable in your Action Builder expressions as a write target.